 - Java Performance: The Definitive Guide

 Performance improvement is one area that always fascinates me.
-I remember once I got to work on performance improvement of a java based backend application that used to take 45 minutes for one cycle and after so many performance tunings and code level improvements, we were able to reduce it to 3 minute, it was an awesome feeling.
-That’s why I love this book, it’s all about improving performance of your application.
+I remember once I got to work on performance improvement of a java based backend application that used to take 45 minutes for one cycle and after so many performance tunings and code level improvements, we were able to reduce it to 3 minutes, it was an awesome feeling.
+That’s why I love this book, it’s all about improving the performance of your application.
 You will find below topics in this book.

 - JVM Tuning Flags

 - Java Monitoring Tools, Profiling Tools, Operating System Tools and Resource analysis